liverpoolpjy/docker-nginx-ssl-demo/README.md

 ### Using LetsEncrypt

-1. get certificate from letsencrypy using cerbot
+1. get certificate from letsencrypt using cerbot

   ```
   cd docker-nginx-letsencrypt-ssl